Netbeheer-Nederland/im-cgmes/README.md

 ## Generating the Documentation
 1. Have the virtual environment active which has the dependencies in `pyproject.toml` satisfied.
 2. Delete all Markdown files in all the profile subdirectories of `_docs`.
-Make sure to not touch the `assets` subdirectory, i.e. for each profile subdirectory run something like:
+Make sure to not touch the `assets` and `stylesheets` subdirectories, as well as the `index.md` file.
+So, for each profile subdirectory run something like:
 ```shell
 $ rm _docs/'PROFILE_DIR'/*.md
 ```